 Only once we bring together myriad data sources and cross-check to provide a single reference point can we start to derive real value.
-LexID® is derived from SALT (see below) which has been called the “magic ingredient” that runs through many of our database solutions.
+LexID® for Insurance is derived from SALT (see below) which has been called the “magic ingredient” that runs through many of our database solutions.
 But here’s a slightly more real world explanation.

 Consider that an insurer needs to make sure individual entities or individuals can be resolved to a single data point.
 That sounds like a simple thing.
 But can you confidentially or confidently identify individuals across your different databases?
 If data is really old and addresses haven’t been updated for many years, it’s sometimes very difficult to match a John Smith from 2016 to a record from John Smith 2010.
 John Smith (or Jane Smith) may have moved addresses three times in that period.
 Incomplete records can also be caused by customers mis-keying or mis-stating information in their application.